 Relationships and friendships are the most important source of joy for the girls and young women who participated in this research.
 However, as they get older, girls and young women find less joy and hope and experience more anxiety and uncertainty about the future.

 Happiness

-- 85% of girls and young women described themselves as happy, to some extent. - The proportion of girls and young women who are unhappy rises from 10% of 12 to 16 year olds up to 15% of 17 to 21 year olds. - The main sources of happiness are relationships and friendships (87%), online life (86%), and participation in leisure activities (83%).
+- to 16 year olds up to 15% of 17 to 21 year olds. - (86%), and participation in leisure activities (83%). - Their future

-Their future